Annetrude/RepCo/README.md

 * library(mlbench)

 # How to run the program
-The main script is located in folder "R" and named "zoo_traits_analysis".
+The main script is located in folder "R" and named "Animal_traits".
 The neccesary packages are included in the code.
 All the data is already embedded in the mlbench package, so once this has been installed you're good to go.